University of Amsterdam: Student life

 At UvA, students can choose from many student organizations, athletic activities, and student services.
 These include the ASVA Student Union, CREA Cultural Center, the newly constructed University Sports Center, and the Agora student restaurant.
 In addition, the university provides religious services, career counseling, the International Student Network (ISN), counseling, disability services, and student health services.
 The students are represented in the different faculty student councils and the central student council.

+The UvA is home to Room for Discussion, an independent interview platform that has welcomed a variety of prominent guests including Christine Lagarde, Mario Draghi, Charles Michel, Rob Bauer, and Sviatlana Tsikhanouskaya.

 The University Sports Center (USC) offers over 50 sports activities at discount rates for UvA students and staff including Ice skating, tennis, rowing, aerobics, swimming, dancing, golf, and even skiing.

 The CREA Cultural Center organizes courses, working groups and projects in drama, music, dance, photography, film, and visual arts.
 It also contains a bar and a theater.

 The primary mode of transport for students is by bicycle.
 The city of Amsterdam also has various public transportation options available to students.
 These include the Metro, trams, buses, and ferries.

 Student housing

-The university tries to offer student housing to all students through non-profit housing corporations not owned by UvA.
+The university tries to offer student housing to most international first-year students through non-profit housing corporations not owned by UvA.
 The housing corporations offer apartment-style housing in the City Center, Zuid, Oost, West, Zuid-Oost, and Noord boroughs of Amsterdam as well as in the suburb of Diemen.
 Single rooms with private facilities (kitchen, bathroom), single rooms with shared facilities, shared rooms with shared facilities, and couples rooms are available.
 Students of the opposite sex are permitted to be roommates in all types of rooms.
 Rooms are anywhere from a few minutes to 45 minutes bike ride to the City Center.
+Detailed overviews of common student housing options, application timelines, and average costs can be found in external guides that focus on navigating the Amsterdam student rental market.

+The university urges students not to go to Amsterdam for their studies unless they have been able to secure proper housing, as the available housing opportunities are very limited.